Jaren-Taylor/Coding-Challenges/README.md

-# Coding-Challenges
+# Connect-Four
-A collection of games, applications and components for future use.
+Connect Four implemented with Raw HTML, JS and CSS using p5Js libraries for drawing.